zemerov/knowledge-distillation/README.md

 This dataset contains 50k comments with positive or negative labels.

 ## Experiments info
-Parameter T for soft targtes is 2
+Temperature parameter for soft targets is T=2.

-Distilled models were trained with simialarly initiallized weigths for usual training and Knowledge distillation.
-It was used for comparing штадгутсу of knowledge distillation.
+Distilled models were trained with similarly initialized weights for usual training and Knowledge distillation.
+It was used for comparing influence of knowledge distillation.
-Due to computational and time shortage I didn`t explore the influence of parameter T on Knowledge Distillation quaity :(
+Due to computational and time shortage I didn`t explore the influence of parameter T on Knowledge Distillation quality :(

 ### Teacher model

-Pretrained BERT from huggingface was used as a teacher model.
+Pretrained BERT from HuggingFace was used as a teacher model.
 Teacher was trained for 2 epochs (40 min on colab) and achieved 0.87 accuracy (current [SOTA](https://paperswithcode.com/sota/sentiment-analysis-on-imdb) has 0.97 accuracy for comparison).

-### Student (ditilled) model
+### Student (distilled) model
-Two critectures was trained: Nerual network with GRU and convolutional layers.
+Two architectures was trained: Neural network with GRU and convolutional layers.
 For both types there were set of experiments with different hidden sizes.

 Training from scratch (4 epochs for RNN; 3 epochs for CNN)